ampproject/amppackager/README.md

 `max-age` of `345600` (4 days).
 For SXGs shorter than that, the Google AMP Cache will treat them as if unsigned (by showing an AMP Viewer).

+#### Monitoring `amppackager` in production

+Once you've run `amppackager` server in production, you may want to monitor its health and performance.
+You may also monitor the performance of the underlying requests to the AMP document server.
+You can monitor both servers by curling `/healthz` and `/metrics` endpoints provided by `amppackager`.
+A few examples of questions you can answer:
+* Is `amppackager` up and running?
+* How many requests has it processed since it's been up?
+* What was the 0.9 percentile latency of handling those request?
+* How many of those requests have triggered a gateway request to the AMP document server?
+* For those gateway requests, what was the 0.9 percentile latency of the AMP document server?

+These are just a few examples.
+To learn what are all the things you can monitor, and how to do it, check the [monitoring manual](monitoring.md).

 ## Local Transformer

 The local transformer is a library within the AMP Packager that transforms AMP